What is CSfC?

-The Commercial Solutions for Classified (CSfC) Program is a process that enables commercial products to be used in layered solutions to protect classified information while speeding up the deployment timeline so that a solution can be fielded in months, versus years.
-The program was designed to allow use of multiple unclassified commercial off the shelf (COTS) products instead of classified Type 1 Government accredited products to secure classified data within Government deployments.
+Commercial Solutions for Classified (CSfC) is a program that enables commercial products to be used in layered solutions to protect classified information.
+This speeds up the deployment timeline so that a solution can be fielded in months, versus years.
+The program was designed to allow simultaneous use of multiple unclassified commercial-off-the-shelf (COTS) products instead of classified, Type 1 U.S. Government accredited products to secure classified data within government deployments.

 CSfC promotes the protection of critical data with layered encryption technologies.
 A layered encryption approach is most effective when each layer can stand independently relative to their design, implementation, and operational deployment.
 There are currently four approved CSfC Capability Packages, each of which outlines overall customer solution architecture requirements as well as specific device configurations.

 As a longtime provider of cyber security solutions to the U.S. Federal Government, Thales Trusted Cyber Technologies (TCT) is strategic contributor to CSfC solutions.
 Thales TCT has a rich history of supplying Hardware Security Modules (HSMs) to secure the cryptographic keys used by CSfC Certificate Authorities (CA).
 Thales TCT’s CipherTrust Data Security Platform offers multiple security technologies that align with the CSfC requirements.
 And, the Thales High Speed Encryptor family of products support a nested configuration that provides layered network encryption as architected in CSfC.

 Following the CSfC security principles of using multiple independent security layers, the CSfC Key Management Requirements Annex describes the need to implement at least two separate Certificate Authorities (CA) running on separate machines and networks for issuing the PKI certificates within the solution.